e-dong/Maze-MIPS-Assembly-Game/README.md

 1).
 At this point you should see 3 colors:

     i.
-Red
-    ii.
-Green
-    iii.
-Orange
+Red: represents the walls of the maze ii.
+Green: represents the character you control to navigate the maze iii.
+Orange: represents the goal/treasure chest you must obtain.

 2).
-Navigate your character to the treasure to win the game2).
 Navigate your character to the treasure to win the game